jacobkap/crimebythenumbers/docs/intro-to-r.md

 <img src="images/install_packages.PNG" width="90%"  style="display: block; margin: auto;" />

-Once we have downloaded the package we need to tell R that we want to use that package.
+Once we have downloaded the package, we need to tell R that we want to use that package.
 There are thousands of R packages and you'll likely have hundreds downloaded before long (if a package relies on other packages to work it'll download those too.
 So even if you install a single package it may also install other packages necessary for the package you want).
 Some packages have functions with the same name (but they do different things) so using all packages at once will cause issues since we won't know which functions we're actually using.
 So we only want to use the packages we need for that task.
-So we need a way to tell R that we want to use a package.
-We only need to do this once per session - that is, once before restarting R. The way to do this in R is to use the function `library()` where we put the package name in the parentheses.
-Since the package is something that has been install to R, we don't need to quotes around the name.
+We need a way to tell R that we want to use a package.
+We only need to do this once per session - that is, once before restarting RStudio.
+The way to do this is to use the function `library()` where we put the package name in the parentheses.
+Since the package is something that has been installed to R, we don't need to have quotes around the name.

 ```r